-(a) Any other activity that is not a permitted, controlled, restricted discretionary or a non-complying activity is a discretionary activity.
+(a) Any other activity including any commercial and retail activity that is not a permitted, controlled, restricted discretionary or a non-complying activity is a discretionary activity.

 Discretionary activities will be assessed against, but not limited to, the relevant assessment criteria set out in Section 22.